 Numerator Notes:

-Telephone, Store and Forward telehealth (e.g., secure email messaging, eConsult, teleretinal/teleopthalmology, teledermatology) and synchronous video telemedicine visits can be considered non-in-person face to face specialty encounters (aka “touches”).
-While a synchronous video encounter is actually “face to face”, it is not “in-person”, and it is a value-added means of improving the reach of a given specialty resource into primary care practices or other off-site/remote locations.
+Telephone, Store and Forward telehealth (e.g., secure email messaging, eConsult, teledermatology) and synchronous video telemedicine visits can be considered non-in-person specialty encounters (aka “touches”).

 For specialties employing eConsult/eReferral, count the total number of denominator requests for which no in-person specialty care encounter was recommended in the specialty care response and no documentation of a clinic appointment in the 6 calendar months following the request for specialty care.